timokae/ma-node/README.md

 The node was tested and build with version **1.47.0** (18bf6b4f0 2020-10-07) of the rust programming language.

+---

+**If you wish to build the binary yourself you need rust installed with the version above.
+If not, skip this section and continue with the section Installation.**

+---

 If you don't have rust installed follow the instruction on https://www.rust-lang.org/tools/install to install rust on your system.

 After you installed Rust run